xbeat/Machine-Learning/README.md

 Introduction to Data Combination in Pandas

 Pandas provides powerful tools for combining datasets, essential for any data analysis workflow.
 This presentation covers three main methods: concat(), join(), and merge().
 These functions allow you to combine DataFrames in various ways, enabling efficient data manipulation and analysis.

+## Visualizing Classifier Performance with ROC Plots

+Introduction to ROC Plots

+ROC (Receiver Operating Characteristic) plots are powerful tools for evaluating binary classification models.
+They visualize the trade-off between true positive rate (TPR) and false positive rate (FPR) across various classification thresholds.
+This introduction sets the stage for understanding ROC curves and their importance in model assessment.

 ## The Story Behind the 68-95-99.7 Rule in Normal Distribution